marc-rene/Open_A-Life/README.md

  3. A way of identitfying which weather and climate is currently active, can be done in an **enum** or **integer**, or whatever you may prefer in your own implementation!

- 4. How many spare slots for other factions are there, best use an **integer** for this.
+ 4. How many spare slots for other agents are there, best use an **integer** for this.

- 5. An **array** of Faction ID's in those slots and their buffs and debuffs there.
+ 5. An **array** of Agent ID's in those slots and their buffs and debuffs there.

  6. The local population size